FAQ - English Version

-For employment relationships that will be or have been newly established between 1 October 2020 and 31 March 2021, the total permissible fixed-term period under Section 2(1) points 1 and 2 (§ 2 Abs.
+For employment relationships that have been newly established between 1 October 2020 and 31 March 2021, the total permissible fixed-term period under Section 2(1) points 1 and 2 (§ 2 Abs.
 1 Satz 1 und 2) according to the law on temporary employment in higher education (WissZeitVG) is extended by six months.

 Further information (entitled persons, application, etc.) on the amendment of the WissZeitVG can be found here.